GerHobbelt/owemdjee/README.md

 - [BLAKE3](./BLAKE3)
 - [boost](../boost) -- required by several other libraries in this collection
 - [c-blosc2](./c-blosc2)
+- [CHM lib](./CHM-lib) -- as I have several HTML pages stored in this format.
+See also MHTML: `mht-rip`
 - [civet-webserver](./civet-webserver)
 - [clipp](./clipp)
 - [clippson](../clippson)